 Running With Brushes is a very personal challenge to us, on many levels.
-In 2013 our younger son joined Rifles.
-Over his year of training at Sandhurst we have become increasingly aware of how much dedication it takes to be a member of our armed forces.
+In 2013 our son joined the Rifles Regiment.
+Over his year of training at Sandhurst we became increasingly aware of how much dedication it takes to be a member of our armed forces.
 We wanted to do something meaningful and tangible to support him and his colleagues.
 We chose Care for Casualties as a charity we’d like to support.

 Care for Casualties

 The Care for Casualties Appeal is ring-fenced within The Rifles Regimental Trust specifically to care for those regimental families affected by the conflict in Iraq and Afghanistan.
 This includes direct and indirect support and grants to help individuals, on recuperation breaks, funeral support and casualty packs.
-Read the Care for Casualties website to find out more about the charity, the families it supports and the work it does.
+Read the Rifles Regiment website to find out more about the charity, the families it supports and the work it does.